containers/podman-desktop/EXTENSIONS.md

 }
 ```

 4. Last step!
-Call the new API call to the extension you are implementing, such as an example file `extensions/foobar/src/extension.ts`:
+Call the new API call to the extension you are implementing from your extension:

 ```ts
 export async function activate(extensionContext: extensionApi.ExtensionContext): Promise<void> {